onflow/Flow-Working-Groups/core_protocol_working_group/README.md

 The CP-WG is not limited to the aforementioned topics.
 We invite all CP-WG participants to bring up other areas in the core protocol that they feel are important for the broader evolution of Flow.

+## Meetings

+The working group meets monthly on the third Thursday.
+Please check the [calendar](https://github.com/onflow/Flow-Working-Groups/tree/main?tab=readme-ov-file#calendar) for the next meeting.

+## Minutes

+Minutes & Recordings from previous meetings will be made available here in github under [meetings](./meetings)